-Changing the way you pay your Part D late enrollment penalty.
-If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+Changing the way you pay your plan premium.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, you can set up your payment method of choice by calling SCAN Member Services (phone numbers for Member Services are printed on the back cover of this document).
 You can also make payments online by going to www.scanhealthplan.com/members/register and registering your SCAN member account online.